gmzln/gmzln/README.md

-- 👋 Hi, I’m @gmzln,
+👋 Hi, I’m @gmzln,
-- 🔹 Pronouns: they/them
+🔹 Pronouns: they/them

 ッ I'm a frontend developer on junior level with a creative Background as a freelance Design and Music Artist.
 Intrested in bringing coding, music and design together.
 I am always looking forward in meeting different people all around the world and getting inspired by the weirdest but greatest ideas.

-- 👾 Frontend Languages and Frameworks
+👾 Frontend Languages and Frameworks
   - Javascript
   - Typescript
   - React
   - Node.js /Express

-- 🎨 UI/UX Tools
+🎨 UI/UX Tools
   - HTML/CSS
   - Tailwind
   - Figma
   - headless UI

-- 💻 Programs i worked with in the past
+💻 Programs i worked with in the past
   - Adobe CSS (Photoshop, InDesign, Illustrator, Premiere, Lightroom)
   - CAD
       - Vectorworks, ArchiCAD
   - QGIS
   - Prezi

-- 📀 Music and Design Programs i use and learn
+📀 Music and Design Programs i use and learn
     - Renoise
     - Ableton live
     - TouchDesigner

-- 💞️ I’m looking to collaborate on any creative production. 🕹️
+💞️ I’m looking forward to collaborate on any creative exchange.
+I am a big fan of soldering! 🕹️
 - 📫 How to reach me:
-  - follow me on bluesky or text me here :)
+  - follow me on bluesky or dm here :)